Free trade: Colonial America and United States

 According to Paul Bairoch, since the end of the 18th century, the United States has been "the homeland and bastion of modern protectionism".
 In fact, the United States never adhered to free trade until 1945.
 For the most part, the Jeffersonians strongly opposed protectionism.
-In the 19th century, statesmen such as Senator Henry Clay continued Alexander Hamilton's themes within the Whig Party under the name American System.
-The opposition Democratic Party contested several elections throughout the 1830s, 1840s and 1850s in part over the issue of the tariff and protection of industry.
-The Democratic Party favored moderate tariffs used for government revenue only while the Whigs favored higher protective tariffs to protect favored industries.
+In the 19th century, statesmen such as Senator Henry Clay continued Alexander Hamilton's themes within the Whig Party under the name "American System."
+The opposition Democratic Party contested several elections throughout the 1830s, 1840s and 1850s in part opposing the tariff and protection of industry.
+The Democrats favored moderate tariffs used for government revenue only while the Whigs favored higher protective tariffs to protect favored industries.
 The economist Henry Charles Carey became a leading proponent of the American System of economics.
 This mercantilist American System was opposed by the Democratic Party of Andrew Jackson, Martin Van Buren, John Tyler, James K. Polk, Franklin Pierce and James Buchanan.